Apfirebolt/movies_django_rest_api/README.md

 ```
 nohup gunicorn django_movie_api.wsgi:application &
 ```

+Deployment through a service is in progress and would be added in near future.
+Also working on SSL implementation on the server.

 To kill the application running through nohup use grep, search the process ID of the running application and kill it.